weihan1004/assignment-04/readme.md

-          creating a list, filling it with lots of `Node`s, making sure that your program's memory usage increases appropriately, deleting the list (or letting it go out of scope), and making sure your program's memory usage goes back to about where it was befor the list was created.
+          creating a list, filling it with lots of `Node`s, making sure that your program's memory usage increases appropriately, deleting the list (or letting it go out of scope), and making sure your program's memory usage goes back to about where it was before the list was created.
 In Windows, you may be able to do this using the "Task Manager"; on OS X, you can use the "Activity Monitor".